Fire Protection, Fireworks, & Outdoor Burning

 If you choose to use fireworks, please use them responsibly:

-• All school grounds, parks, building rooftops, parking lots, playfields and athletic fields are off limits for the lighting/use of fireworks.
+- Use of fireworks is prohibited on all school grounds, parks, building rooftops, parking lots, playfields and athletic fields.